DSaladinCH/al-object-helper/README.md

 - Reloading of objects causes perfomance issues

 ## Release Notes
+### 2.1.2
+- Added option to suppress the auto reload
+- Added reload command
+- Shortened the vsix file

 ### 2.1.1
 - Reverted reloading of objects because of performance issues